casper-network/docs/source/docs/casper/operators/install-mainnet.md

 sudo sed -i "/trusted_hash =/c\trusted_hash = '$(casper-client get-block --node-address http://3.14.161.135:7777 -b 20 | jq -r .result.block.hash | tr -d '\n')'" /etc/casper/1_0_0/config.toml
 ```

+>**Note**: If the IP address in the above command is not responding, you can find active peers at https://cspr.live/tools/peers for the Mainnet.
+For the Testnet, you can find active peers at https://testnet.cspr.live/tools/peers.

 ## Start the Node

 Start the node using the following commands: